 - Pile on Crostini or Toast.
 Spread your favorite cheese on to slices of artisan bread.
 Top with mushrooms, fresh herbs and plenty of salt and ground pepper.

 - Fold in an omelet.
-Cook your favorite omelet and add sautéed mushrooms to the filling.
+Cook your favorite omelet, eggs, and add sautéed veggies to the filling.

-- Use in quesadillas.
-Make your favorite vegetarian, chicken or beef quesadilla.
+- Use in Mexican hand helds.
+Make your favorite recipe for fajitas, tacos, burritos or quesadillas.
 Add mushrooms to the cheese filling.

 - Fold into risotto.

 - Over hummus or dip.

 - Add to gravy for added flavor.

 - Add more vegetables for a hearty side dish.
 Add onions, bell peppers and plenty of garlic to the mushrooms.
 Sauté according to recipe directions.
 Serve as a side with your favorite main dish.